German businessman's dismembered body found in freezer in Thailand with chainsaw and hedge clippers

 Tawee said police determined that a large amount of money was missing from Mack's bank account, which they suspect is linked to the slaying.
 The police chief refused to elaborate but said investigators were looking into several suspects, both German nationals and Thai.

-The German Embassy in Bangkok referred all queries to the German Foreign Ministry in Berlin, which said it was aware of the case and that officials were in contact with the man's relatives and Thai authorities.
+The German Embassy in Bangkok referred all queries to the German Foreign Ministry in Berlin, which said it was aware of the case of a missing German citizen and that officials were in contact with the man's relatives and Thai authorities.
 It said it could not give further details for privacy reasons.

 The telephone number listed on the missing person poster went unanswered Tuesday.